 Is this the right time for you to breed from your Labrador?

-To sum up, here are the factors that you need to consider carefully before making a final decision to breed from your bitch
+To sum up, here are the factors that you need to consider carefully before making a final decision to breed from your female Lab

-- Are your objectives realistic and is mating your bitch likely to achieve these objectives?
+- Are your objectives realistic and is mating your dog likely to achieve these objectives?

 - Can you afford the necessary health checks, stud fee, veterinary treatment and other costs of raising a litter?